Courtesy and Collaboration Accounts

 - Thesis students who need an account before the start of their enrolment period

-- In this case, the supervisor should use the notification form in myCSE, being sure to include the student number
+- In this case, the supervisor should use the New Person form, being sure to include the student number

 - If you receive a warning about expiring from CSE_Thesis soon after you arrive, it's probably just this bridging period coming to an end.